kercre123/victor/tools/sdk/docs/source/install.rst

 .. warning:: THIS IS THE ALPHA BUILD OF THE COZMO SDK.
 All information within this SDK is subject to change without notice.

-The Cozmo API is primarily self-contained within the Cozmo app.
-However, the mobile device the app is installed on must be tethered to a computer via USB cable in order to create new features or run new programs.
+To use the Cozmo SDK, the Cozmo mobile app must be installed on your mobile device and that device must be tethered to a computer via USB cable.

 ------------
 Installation